Nexosis/nexosis.github.io/_guides/Calendars.md

 > Note the calendar data will be imported as needed.
 If you specify a calendar url and then remove the calendar, the view will fail to build.

-In addition to iCal, the Nexosis API will import any documented named global data set.
+In addition to iCal, the Nexosis API will import any documented named global dataset.
 [See *Data Sources* for more information](/guides/datasources).

 ### Specifying a Calendar by URL
 In order to target an iCal calendar by url you will modify the join target to use the calendar object as in the example below: